linguirezz/mynotes-react-native/README.md

 todo :
 -make the auth is connect with the firestore and the app
 - urusin error pada delete function (cannot read title of undefineed) pada homescreen
-- ubah id notes yang di save menjadi id yang kita buat sendiri 1,2,3,4,5 sesuai index+1
+- ubah id notes yang di save menjadi id yang kita buat sendiri 1,2,3,4,5 sesuai index+1 atau pake hook useId
 - add more information in your code to make it more readable
 - commit to github